Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 RF_res - Random Forest Classifier with Smote enhanced Dataset
 KN_res - K Neighbors Classifier with Smote enhanced Dataset

-<sub>Figure 9.
+<sub>Figure 11.
 Classifier Score Comparison</sub>

 <img src="https://github.com/Daniel-M-Kelly/Udacity-MLND-Project/blob/master/figures/Classifier_Comparison.png" width="75%">

-The figure above compares the accuracy, F1-score, precision, and recall of the final algorithms that I used in my solution when run against the test set of data.
+Figure 11 compares the accuracy, F1-score, precision, and recall of the final algorithms that I used in my solution when run against the test set of data.
 The final solution of using the Logistic Regression algorithms output combined with a Random Forest classifier produced the best results when looking at the accuracy, precision, and recall metrics, and matched using the KNeighbors classifier for F1-Score.

 One measure I took to check the robustness of the model was to change the pre-processing code to exclude cost codes with fewer than 2 samples, rather than fewer than 10.
 This changed the training environment and increased the number of samples available to the model, and increased the number of classes from 114 to 223 but only increased the number of samples from 22,349 to 22,739.
 This meant the model had to be able to predict an additional 109 classes with only an increase of 390 data samples.
 The result was actually a negligible increase in accuracy and the same weighted F1-Score.
 This demonstrates that the model can generalize and does not overfit the existing data.